nens/threedi-docs/source/i_running_a_simulation.rst

 You can follow the progress of your simulation by clicking on the 'Simulate' icon in the '3Di Models and Simulations' panel.
 You can also terminate your simulation by clicking on 'Stop Simulation'.

 Once the simulation is done the results will be available for 7 days.
-For information on how to get, view and analyze results, see :ref:`mi_download_res` and :ref:`view_analyze_mi`.
+For information on how to get, view and analyze results, see :ref:`mi_download_res` and :ref:`analysing_results`.